-Here we will provide you a solution:
+Here we provide you with solutions

 Please note that writing a problem statement helps your business identify issues that may be preventing you from reaching your goals.
 A problem statement includes statistics and other information that provides additional insight into the problem.
 Before you begin writing, it’s important to conduct thorough research on various factors that may be contributing to or exacerbating the problem.